gdi3d/learning-to-build/docs/README.md

   docker volume create redis_vol
   ```

-4. Launch the docker compose
+4. Launch the docker-compose

   ```
   docker-compose -f docker/docker-compose.yml up
   ```

-5. Open your browser and go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to the see the application
+5. Open your browser and go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to access the application

-# Need Help or would like to learn how this is built?
+## Help / Teach Me

-Contact me at my [Linkedin](https://www.linkedin.com/in/adrianogalello/) and we can schedule a call
+If you're struggling with this guide and need help, clarification, or just need someone to guide you through the whole app contact me at my [Linkedin](https://www.linkedin.com/in/adrianogalello/) and we can schedule a call.